Connect with us

 The first gut check came against Phoenix while going for 20 straight to tie Milwaukee’s record, set the previous season.
 It was L.A.’s third game in three nights.
 The game went to overtime, but “Stumpy,” – a name given to the 6-foot-1 Goodrich by Baylor – sealed the deal, racking up seven of the Lakers’ 15 points in overtime in a 126-117 win.

-Inspiredlovers Laker-1972 Will the Lakers vs Hawks history of Jan 7 1972 repeat itself NBA Sports
+Inspiredlovers Laker-1972 Will the Lakers vs Hawks history of Jan 7 1972 repeat itself Sports NBA

 “We had a very tiring travel day yesterday,” Sharman explained afterward, noting a bad plane connection from Houston to Oakland.
 “We had to go almost an entire game with our regulars because it was so close.”